redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ### Open a File

-Let's try opening the file we just created.
+Let's try opening the file you just created.
 If you are in the same working directory as the file, type the file name (with extension) and press Enter.
-You'll know you've succeeded because Windows will open your empty file in your default `.txt` file reader (likely Notepad).
+You know you've succeeded because Windows will open your empty file in your default `.txt` file reader (likely Notepad).

 ![PowerShell open file](powershell-open-file.png)